britannic/EdgeMax/AdBlock/README.md

 ## Features
 * Generates a dnsmasq configuration file that can be used directly by dnsmasq
-* Any fqdn in the blacklist will return the IP address configured in the update-blacklists-dnsmasq.pl script at line 15
 * Integrated with the EdgeMax OS CLI
+* Any fqdn in the blacklist will return the configured Blackhole IP address

 ## Compatibility
 * update-blacklists-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, version v1.6.0-v1.7.0.